khalilliu/awesome-github-repos/data.md

 *   [hellokaton/text-polish-chrome-extension](https://github.com/hellokaton/text-polish-chrome-extension) - 🐈 A Chrome extension built with WXT and shadcn/ui that helps you polish text with AI capabilities.
 Simply select any text on a webpage to translate, explain, or copy it with a sleek floating menu.

-*   [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - The Open-sourced Multimodal AI Agent Stack connecting Cutting-edge AI Models and Agent Infra.
+*   [bytedance/UI-TARS-desktop](https://github.com/bytedance/UI-TARS-desktop) - The Open-Source Multimodal AI Agent Stack: Connecting Cutting-Edge AI Models and Agent Infra

 *   [KaraBharat/ReactViTenStack](https://github.com/KaraBharat/ReactViTenStack) - A modern starter template to kickstart your next web application with an efficient and flexible stack.
 This template combines powerful tools for both frontend and backend development, offering seamless integration and full type safety.